softwareguru/osacon-website/content/schedule/_index.md

 * Times shown are in your local timezone.
 * If you prefer the previous layout from sessionize, you can <a href="/program-sessionize">access it here</a>.
+* Sessions will be immediately available for on-demand viewing on the event platform (Airmeet).
+[Register to get access](/register).